-I had a short time, but I packed in a ton of outdoor activities, eating, and even managed to see a number of friends!
+I had a short time, but I packed in a ton of outdoor activities, lots of eating, and even managed to see a number of friends!

-I arrived to tables of pumpkins, gourds, maple syrup, giant mushrooms, fresh flowers, and pie…yes pie.
+I arrived at tables of pumpkins, gourds, maple syrup, giant mushrooms, fresh flowers, and pie…yes pie.
 I had luckily showed up just in time for the 4th Annual Granville Island Pie contest.
 The pies were all beautifully on display taunting me while the judges poked, prodded, sniffed, and tasted each pie.
-I of course stuck around for the ceremonies since after the winners were announced then the public was able to have pie tastings too!
-The winner was a delicious raisin pie, but it was the third place pie that captured my heart – the maple whiskey apple pie.
+I of course stuck around for the ceremonies since after the winners were announced the public was able to have pie tastings too!
+The winner was a delicious raisin pie, but it was the third-place pie that captured my heart – the maple whiskey apple pie.